hirrolot/metalang99/README.md

 TODO: the main example (https://github.com/Hirrolot/epilepsy/issues/1).

-Epilepsy allows you to create and use embedded [domain-specific languages] in pure C.
+Epilepsy allows you to create and use embedded [domain-specific languages] in C/C++.

 Everything you see happens at compile-time.
-Everything you need is `#include <epilepsy.h>` and a C99 preprocessor.
+Everything you need is `#include <epilepsy.h>` and a C99/C++11-compliant preprocessor.

 [domain-specific languages]: https://en.wikipedia.org/wiki/Domain-specific_language

 ## FAQ

-Q: **Why C and not C++/Rust/whatever else?**

-A: For instance:

- - Your company dictates to use C.
- - Your target architecture does not support other high-level languages.
- - Your code base is already written in C.
- - ...

 Q: **Why formal specification?**